RUB-SysSec/antifuzz/README.md

 ## Protecting Application
 To include it in your own C project, follow these instructions (depending on your use-case and application, you might want to skip some of them):

+### 1.
-1. Add
+Add

     #include "antifuzz.h"

  to the header.

+### 2.
-2. Jump to the line that opens the (main) input file, the one that an attacker might target as an attack vector, and call antifuzz_init("file_name_here", FLAG_ALL);
+Jump to the line that opens the (main) input file, the one that an attacker might target as an attack vector, and call

+    antifuzz_init("file_name_here", FLAG_ALL);

-  This will initialize AntiFuzz, check if overwriting signals is possible and if ptrace is active, put the input through encryption and decryption, jump through random BBs, etc.
+This initializes AntiFuzz, checks if overwriting signals is possible, checks if the application is ptrace'd, puts the input through encryption and decryption, jumps through random BBs, etc.

+### 3.
-3. Find all lines that deal with malformed input files, most often these already contain some kind of error or warning message (e.h. "this is not a valid ... file").
-Add a call to "antifuzz_onerror()" everywhere you deem appropriate.
+Find all lines and blocks of code that deal with malformed input files or introduce those yourself.
+It's often the case that these lines already exist to print some kind of error or warning message (e.g. "this is not a valid ... file").
+Add a call to

+    antifuzz_onerror()

+everywhere you deem appropriate.

+### 4.
-4. Find comparisons to constants (e.g. magic bytes) that you think are important for this file format, and change the comparison to hash comparisons.
-Add your constant to antifuzz_constants.tpl.h like this: char \*antifuzzELF = "ELF";
+Find comparisons to constants (e.g. magic bytes) that you think are important for this file format, and change the comparison to hash comparisons.
+Add your constant to antifuzz_constants.tpl.h like this:

+    char *antifuzzELF = "ELF";

 Our generator script will automatically change these lines to their respective SHA512 hashes, you do not have to do this manually.
-Now change the lines from (as an example): if(strcmp(header, "ELF") == 0) to if(antifuzz_str_equal(header, antifuzzELF))
+Now change the lines from (as an example):

+    if(strcmp(header, "ELF") == 0)

+to

+    if(antifuzz_str_equal(header, antifuzzELF))

 See antifuzz.tpl.h for more comparison functions.

+### 5.
-5. If you have more data that you want to protect from symbolic execution, use antifuzz_encrypt_decrypt_buf(char \*ptr, size_t fileSize) which does an in-memory encryption and decryption of your data.
+If you have more data that you want to protect from symbolic execution, use

+    antifuzz_encrypt_decrypt_buf(char *ptr, size_t fileSize)

+which does an in-memory encryption and decryption of your data.